When you buy an Electric Vehicle (EV) you may be offered the option of having a home chargepoint installed as well.

 If you have solar PV installed, it makes sense to use the electricity it generates to charge your EV either directly by charging during daylight hours or via storing the renewable energy in a battery during the day and using the stored energy to charge the EV in the evening.

-If you are planning to use solar PV to charge your car be sure to select a car chargepoint solution that enables effective solar charging.
+If you are planning to use solar PV to charge your car be sure to select an EV chargepoint solution that enables effective solar charging.

 Finding an installer